Nel-S/largest-infdev-diamond-vein/README.md

 # Vein Cracker

-Given details about a set of Minecraft veins (such as their coordinates, types, and attributes), this code is designed to return a list of <!-- worldseeds --> internal java.util.Random states that could <ins>potentially</ins> generate those exact veins.
+Given details about a Minecraft vein (such as its coordinates, type, and attributes), this repository is designed to return a list of internal java.util.Random states that could <ins>potentially</ins> generate that exact vein.
+With multiple veins, you can then use those internal states to find which lowest 48 bits of worldseeds could <ins>potentially</ins> generate all of them simultaneously.

 ## Prerequisites and Limitations
-At the time of writing, this program is still under development.
-Even when it is finished, it will currently only support
+This program formally supports
 - Java Edition.
-- Version 1.8.9.
+- Versions Beta 1.6&mdash;1.12.2.
-- Dirt veins.
+- Dirt, gravel, coal, iron, gold, redstone, or diamond veins.

-The program also uses CUDA, which requires one's device to have an NVIDIA CUDA-capable GPU installed.
+This program uses CUDA, which requires your device to have an NVIDIA CUDA-capable GPU installed.
 NVIDIA's CUDA also [does not support MacOS versions OS X 10.14 or beyond](https://developer.nvidia.com/nvidia-cuda-toolkit-developer-tools-mac-hosts).
 If either of those requirements disqualify your computer, you can instead run the program on a virtual GPU for free (at the time of writing this, and subject to certain runtime limits) through [Google Colab](https://colab.research.google.com).

 If using Windows, you will also need some form of C++ compiler installed; however, there are a myriad of environments that provide one ([Microsoft Visual C++](https://learn.microsoft.com/en-us/cpp/build/reference/compiler-options), though that in turn requires [Visual Studio](https://visualstudio.microsoft.com); [Windows Subsystem for Linux](https://learn.microsoft.com/en-us/windows/wsl); [Minimial System 2](https://www.msys2.org); and others).